nginx/unit-docs/source/howto/walkthrough.rst

             :program:`service`.
           - Containerized Unit can be :doc:`run <docker>` with common :program:`docker` commands.
-          - If none of the above applies, customize Unit :ref:`startup
+          - If none of the above applies, customize Unit's :ref:`startup
             <installation-src-startup>` manually.

    * - **Prepare** |_| **the** |_| **app** |_| **for** |_| **Unit**